-- a.
-Building orientation that does not preclude utilization of solar panels, or an ecoroof on at least 20% of the total roof surfaces. - b.
-Windows that are operable by building occupants. - c.
-Window orientation, natural shading, and/or sunshades to limit summer sun and to allow for winter sun penetration. - 5.
-Standards for Duplexes
+- 4. Building orientation that does not preclude utilization of solar panels, or an ecoroof on at least 20% of the total roof surfaces. - 5.
+Windows that are operable by building occupants. - 6.
+Window orientation, natural shading, and/or sunshades to limit summer sun and to allow for winter sun penetration.

+5. Standards for Duplexes